cloudhotspot/pypackage-docker/docs/application_requirements.rst

 PyPackage Docker attempts to adopt Python best practices related to application packaging and folder structures.
 In principle this means:

-* Packages are built using the new standard of Python distribution - Wheels_.
+* Packages are built using the new standard of Python distribution (|wheels_link|).
-* Everything is treated as a package - even Django projects
+* Everything is treated as a package - even Django projects.

 PyPackage Docker initially is focused at Django projects and as such, this document focuses on application requirements specific to Django projects.